SeLite/SeLite.github.io/InstallFramework.md

 Regardless of how you install [AddOns](AddOns), download SeLite source to get the frameworks: follow [InstallFromSource](InstallFromSource) > [Get the source](InstallFromSource#get-the-source).
 If you're installing add-ons from source, follow [Install add-ons from source](InstallFromSource#install-add-ons-from-source).

 If your web application uses SQLite, you'll get full SeLite functionality and smoother script data life cycle.
-You'll be able to copy/restore `appDB`, `testDB` and `vanillaDB` from within SeLite (via [SettingsInterface](SettingsInterface)).
+You'll be able to copy/restore `appDB`, {{ scriptDB }} and `vanillaDB` from within SeLite (via [SettingsInterface](SettingsInterface)).
 Otherwise you need to apply [DataImport](DataImport).

 The following instructions are generic.
 For any application-specific steps see documentation of the respective framework.